multicatch/esp32_sk6812_pc_lightbar/README.md

 ![Sleep mode light](./pic/sleepmac.gif)

 #### LED Strip (5V SK6812 with cold white)

+Each "pixel" of this LED Strip is individually addressable.
+I used a 5V variant with 144 LEDs/1m.
+I’ve cut a ~19cm section (27 LEDs).
+Unfortunately it was still not smooth enough for a seamless "breathing" animation, but I implemented temporal dithering and now it looks nice and premium.

 ![SK6812 LED strip](./pic/sk6812.jpeg)

 #### ESP32 installed inside (connected to internal USB header)